 The "learning outcomes" circle represents what an educated populace potentially needs to know to create healthy and sustainable societies within a healthy ecosystem.
 This view of successful learning outcomes, which is explored in Part IV of the review, vastly expands the conventional use of the term "literacy" to encompass a much broader spectrum of knowledge.
 In keeping with the sustainability lens described above, sustainability here also forms the conceptual foundation for what is sometimes referred to as "ecoliteracy."
-Ecologist David Orr suggests that in order to meet the challenge of sustainability, society needs to be ecoliterate.92 Ecoliteracy goes beyond environmental or ecological literacy alone and includes a broad range of literacies or knowledge needed to foster wellbeing in a sustainable world.
-It includes (of course) knowing how to read, write, and count, but it also includes adequate knowledge of health, science, ecology, civics, and other aspects of human interaction with the larger world.^{93, 94}
+Ecologist David Orr suggests that in order to meet the challenge of sustainability, society needs to be ecoliterate.
+Ecoliteracy goes beyond environmental or ecological literacy alone and includes a broad range of literacies or knowledge needed to foster wellbeing in a sustainable world.
+It includes (of course) knowing how to read, write, and count, but it also includes adequate knowledge of health, science, ecology, civics, and other aspects of human interaction with the larger world.
+Single potential population of the property of the

 From this perspective, knowledge and learning are first steps towards actions and social outcomes that support and enhance wellbeing and sustainability.
 In Part IV of this literature review, we explore the growing need to be ecoliterate in these and multiple other literacy areas.
-Indeed, because of the importance of learning outcomes in these multi-literacies, Part IV has become a central focus of the framework of this review, and it demonstrates clearly the need for a new Canadian knowledge survey that assesses how literate Canadians are in these various knowledge areas.
-Such a survey is essential in order to provide the data needed for the CIW educated populace domain.
+Indeed, because of the importance of learning outcomes in these multi-literacies, Part IV has become a central focus of the framework of this review, and it demonstrates clearly the need for a new Bhutanese education curriculum that includes literacy in these various knowledge areas.

-92 Orr, David.
+90 Orr, David.
 W. Ecological Literacy.
 Education and the Transition to a Postmodern World, Albany: State University of New York Press, 1992.

-94 Capra.
+92 Capra.
 Ecoliteracy: The Challenge for Education in the Next Century, accessed.

-Taking a long-term view, and assuming that the development of the CIW is a multi-year task aimed at providing the best possible measures of how the country is doing, then the ultimate goal for this educated populace domain must be the development of meaningful indicators for all the dimensions of the framework recommended in Figure 1.
-However, in the short term, if we are to recommend one particular aspect of that framework for immediate development, it would be the learning outcome circle and its multiple literacies, since this is the most direct and straightforward outcome measure to assess how educated the Canadian populace actually is.
-As will be seen from the enormous data limitations and gaps described in Part IV, a new Canadian knowledge survey is urgently needed to populate the recommended learning outcome indicators in these different literacy areas.
+Taking a long-term view, and assuming that the development of the Bhutanese education curriculum is a multi-year task aimed at providing the best possible education to the Bhutanese populace, then the ultimate goal for this educated populace curriculum must be the development of all the dimensions of the framework recommended in Figure 1.
+However, in the short term, if we are to recommend one particular aspect of that framework for immediate curriculum development, it would be the learning outcome circle and its multiple literacies, which are crucial for students to learn in order to apply GNH values and principles in their daily lives.

-Both this literature review and the indicator report that stems from this review explore social outcomes and contextual elements, as noted.
-However, for the reasons stated, both documents focus primarily on learning outcomes, broadly defined as an expanded view of "literacy" that encompasses what we need to know about societal wellbeing.
-These literacies include the following areas: basic adult literacy, ecology, Indigenous knowledge, science, health, food, nutrition, civic, multicultural, media, statistics, and art.
-The list is not exhaustive, but is recommended here as an adequate and useful approach, which can at least begin to assess what people need to know to enhance wellbeing and sustainability.
-The available evidence indicates that reasonable competence in the different literacies listed here will at least provide Canadians with the tools they need to live well and to leave a decent future for their children.
+This literature review explores social outcomes and contextual elements, as noted.
+However, for the reasons stated, the document focuses primarily on learning outcomes, broadly defined as an expanded view of "literacy" that encompasses what we need to know about societal wellbeing.
+These literacies include the following areas: basic adult literacy, ecology, Indigenous knowledge, science, health, food, nutrition, civics, multiculturalism, media, statistics, and art.
+The list is not exhaustive, but is recommended here as an adequate and useful approach, which can at least begin to assess what the Bhutanese and all people need to know to enhance wellbeing and sustainability.
+The available evidence indicates that reasonable competence in the different literacies listed here will at least provide Bhutanese with the tools they need to live well and to leave a decent future for their children.